Coen-Lab/chronic-neuropixels/XtraModifications/README.md

 1. Add files to the folder that matches your use-case: Animal_State (e.g. Mouse_Headfixed or Rat_FreelyMoving).
 If the folder doesn't exist, you can create it (e.g. Platypus_FreelySwimming...
 I can hope).
 2. Add _one_ file per part and name the file according to ProbeType_Function (e.g. NP1_HeadstageHolder)
 3. Add parts in an editable format where possible _IF_ the software used is freely accessable to those in educational institutions.
 This will allow other members of the community to adjust the parts to their needs.
 Otherwise, upload a standard CAD format (e.g. STP or STL)
+4. Edit the readme to include:
+   * Sub-heading with the same name as your file.
+   * A description of the part and how you use it
+   * One or two (but no more) images of the part
-4. Specify the material that you typically use to print the part.
+   * The material that you typically use to print the part.
-5. Include your contact details.
+   * Your contact details.